 My name is Caroline and I write all this rubbish.

-So I bought a fancy camera, got into photography and wrote some blog posts about the places we went on honeymoon.
+So I bought a fancy camera, got into photography and wrote some blog posts about the places me and my other half went on honeymoon.
 One of these first ever blog posts went a bit viral (it was about Reykjavik if you’re interested – it’s not even a very good post).
 I must have loved all the online abuse that came with it, because the rest, as they say, is history.
 I’ve been blogging ever since.

 Some other stuff about me